Music and Meaning: Spirituals at the Tampa Bay Casino

 Fisk University Jubilee Singers, 1875, National Portrait Gallery, Smithsonian Institution

 Over time, the Fisk University Jubilee Singers contributed to more respectful representations of black music in popular culture.
 In 1871, the student chorus who became known as the Jubilee Singers performed spirituals in concert halls and white churches to raise revenue for their school.
 Their repertoire included "In Bright Mansions."
+As a concert spiritual, the song acquired a formal arrangement.
+Although beautiful, this fixed structure sacrificed the more creative and improvisational elements that guided freeform singing in African American churches.
 For several years, their tours enjoyed tremendous popularity in the United States and Europe.
 Beginning in 1909, Victor Talking Machine Company recorded the group, distributing their songs as “folk music.”
 In the 1920s, leading black intellectuals and artists of the New Negro movement, including Alain Locke and James Weldon Johnson, championed spirituals as the country’s most original form of musical expression.
 Notably, Locke had been part of Booker T. Washington’s entourage in Tampa in 1912.

 The Spirituals are really the most characteristic product of the race genius in America.
 But the very elements which make them uniquely expressive of the Negro make them at the same time deeply representative of the soil that produced them.